CookieBox26/cookies_utilities/docs/source/index.rst

 Installation
 ************

-You can install the release version from PyPI.
+You can install the release version from `PyPI <https://pypi.org/project/cookies-utilities/>`_.

 .. code-block:: console